Stroke ratio: Oversquare engine examples

-Undersquare
+Undersquare engine

-An engine is described as undersquare or long-stroke if its cylinders have a smaller bore (width, diameter) than its stroke (length of piston travel) - giving a ratio value of less than 1:1.
+An engine is described as undersquare or long-stroke if its cylinders have a smaller bore (width, diameter) than its stroke (length of piston travel) – giving a ratio value of less than 1:1.

 At a given engine speed, a longer stroke increases engine friction and increases stress on the crankshaft due to the higher peak piston acceleration.
 The smaller bore also reduces the area available for valves in the cylinder head, requiring them to be smaller or fewer in number.

 Undersquare engines often exhibit peak torque at lower rpm than an oversquare engine due to their smaller valves and high piston speed limiting their potential to rev higher.

 Undersquare engine examples

-Many inline engines, particularly those mounted transversely in front-wheel-drive cars, utilize an undersquare design.
+Many inline engines, particularly those mounted transversely in front-wheel-drive cars, use an undersquare design.
 The smaller bore allows for a shorter engine that increases room available for the front wheels to steer.
 Examples of this include many Volkswagen, Nissan, Honda, and Mazda engines.
 The 1KR-FE-engine used in the Toyota Aygo, Citroën C1 and Peugeot 107 amongst others is an example of a modern long-stroke engine widely used in FF layout cars.
 This engine has a bore and stroke of 71x84 mm stroke giving it a bore/stroke ratio of 0.845:1.
 Some rear-wheel-drive cars that borrow engines from front-wheel-drive cars (such as the Mazda MX-5) use an undersquare design.

 BMW's acclaimed S54B32 M54 engine was undersquare with a bore and stroke of 87x91 mm), offering a world record torque-per-litre figure (114 Nm/L) for normally aspirated production engines at the time; this record stood until Ferrari unveiled the 458 Italia.

-Many British automobile companies used undersquare designs until the 1950s, largely because of a motor tax system that taxed cars by their cylinder bore.
-This includes the BMC A-Series engine, and many Nissan derivatives.
-The Trojan Car used an undersquare, split piston, two stroke, two-cylinder inline engine; this was partly for this tax advantage and partly because its proportions allowed flexing V-shaped connecting rods for the two pistons of each U-shaped cylinder, which was cheaper and simpler than two connecting rods joined with an additional bearing.
+Many British automobile companies used undersquare designs until the 1950s, largely because they were taxed according to the RAC horsepower system which was calculated based on the cylinder bore.
+This includes most members of the BMC A-Series engine family and many Nissan derivatives.
+The Trojan Car used an undersquare, split-piston, two-stroke, two-cylinder inline engine; this was partly for this tax advantage and partly because its proportions allowed flexing V-shaped connecting rods for the two pistons of each U-shaped cylinder, which was cheaper and simpler than two connecting rods joined with an additional bearing.

 Their French and German competitors at the time also used undersquare designs even in absence of the tax reasoning, e. g.
 Renault Billancourt engine and Opel straight-6 engine.

 The 225 cu in (3.7 litre) Chrysler Slant-6 engine is undersquare, with a bore and stroke of 86x105 mm stroke (bore/stroke ratio = 0.819:1).